 One of the key benefits of a plunge saw over a circular saw is the track it can travel along.
 Two of our shortlisted products come with tracks as standard, though Triton bucks the trend by making you purchase a track separately.
 Tracks tend to be manufacturer-specific, though Festool tracks can sometimes dovetail with other saw brands.

 It’s also worth noting that manufacturers or retailers refer to plunge saws as track saws, but there’s no distinction between them.
 The Evolution plunge saw we reviewed above is described as a ‘circular saw and track’.
-You’d be looking at an entirely different market without those last two words.
+Without those last two words, you’d be looking at an entirely different market.
 Still, the Evolution rides on a track, making it indistinguishable from a conventional plunge saw.

 If you were thinking about making do without a track, this ProTrade blog explains the benefits of investing in a guide rail for your plunge saw.